wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 .. _-A:

 **-A**\ *area*
-    Ignore contours whose areas are less than *area* in km^2 (or user units for Cartesian grids) [retain all contours].
+    Skip contours whose areas are less than *area* in km^2 (or squared user units for Cartesian grids) [retain all closed contours].

 .. _-D:

 **-D**\ *distance*
-    Examine the peak locations found and eliminate those that fall within *distance* km of another peak with a larger amplitude [retain all peaks].
+    Examine the peak locations found and eliminate those that fall within *distance* km (or Cartesian units) of another peak with a larger amplitude [retain all peaks].

 .. _-E:

 **-E**\ *slicefile*
-    Set the filename for the output of all slice polygons [no slice output].
+    Set the filename for the output of all slice polygons found [no slice output].
+Each segment header will list the contour area (via **-Z**), the contour level (via **-L**), the number of identified peaks inside this contour (via **-N**), the parameters of the best-fitting ellipsoid (via **-S**\ *x/y/azim/major/minor/fit*), and the *ID* of the foundation contour it belongs to (via **-I**).
+The *fit* is a measure between 0-100 of now close the contour is to the best-fit ellipsoidal shale of the same area.
+Each segment header is followed by the coordinates of the contour via *x y z* records, with *z* being the contour value.

 .. _-F:

 **-F**\ *foundationfile*
-    Set the filename for the output of all peak foundation polygons [no foundation output].
+    Set the filename for the output of all foundation polygons [no foundation output].
+Each segment header will list the contour area (via **-Z**), the contour level (via **-L**), the number of identified peaks inside this contour (via **-N**), the parameters of the best-fitting ellipsoid (via **-S**\ *x/y/azim/major/minor/fit*), and the *ID* of the foundation contour it belongs to (via **-I**).
+The *fit* is a measure between 0-100 of now close the foundation contour is to the best-fit ellipsoidal shale of the same area.
+Each segment header is followed by the coordinates of the contour via *x y z* records, with *z* being the contour value.

 .. _-I:

 **-I**\ *indexfile*
     Set the filename for the output of all peak indices [no index output].
+The format of this file is a set of *x y *index* records for the peaks.

 .. _-L:

 **-L**\ *low/high*
-    Limit contour range: Only do the contour slicing within the specified range of contours [use he entire range].
+    Limit contour slicing range: Only do the contour slicing within the specified range of contours [use the entire range].

 .. _-Q:

 **-Q**\ *divisor*
     The location and amplitude of each peak is refined by a grid search on a sub-pixel lattice inside the closed uppermost contour.
-The *divisor* is used to subdivide the grid intervals by that factor [8].
+The *divisor* is used to subdivide the grid intervals by that factor.
+A higher value yields a more precise result.  **Note**: The interpolated grid value at the sub-pixel locations depends on the interpolation selected via **-n** [8].

 .. _-S:

 **-S**\ *smoothfactor*
-    Resample the contour lines at roughly every (gridbox_size/*smoothfactor*) interval [no resampling].
+    Resample all contour lines at roughly every (*gridbox_size*/*smoothfactor*) interval [no along-contour resampling].

 .. _-T: